 So your kid is soon to be off to college!
-The next stage of life is just around the corner – and so is the latest move in a long line of them, I’m sure.
+The next stage of life (and college move in day) is just around the corner – and so is the latest move in a long line of them, I’m sure.
 This move is a little different, though; so here are some tips and tricks for up-and-coming Freshmen!

 STEP ONE: Read your school’s student handbook.

 Before you even think about packing, you definitely want to check out the student and res life handbooks that your school might offer.
 You can typically find these on the resident life page of your university – or they may even send it along with your enrollment papers.